SeraphJACK/SimpleLogin/README.md

 # SimpleLogin

-SimpleLogin is a forge mod aimed to protect servers in off-line mode.
+SimpleLogin is a forge mod aimed to protect servers in offline-mode.

 ## Installation